7 Smart Tips for Traveling with Incontinence

 What’s the best way to handle traveling with incontinence?

-Clinical research and personal experience has taught us that women who suffer from urinary leaks frequently stay close to home or only visit places they know there’s an accessible bathroom.
+Clinical research and personal experience have taught us that women who suffer from urinary leaks frequently stay close to home or only visit places where they know there’s an accessible bathroom.
 With Summer here, beach trips and family events are fast approaching.
 For those of us with urine leaks, this time of year and the thought of venturing out to the beach and new locations can create a lot of anxiety.

 Life SHOULD NOT be dictated by your bladder.
 And your leaks SHOULD NOT get in your way of living life to the fullest and spending time with family.
 Here’s how to prepare for your next trip with incontinence.